pa4373/Vim-Cheatsheet.app/README.md

 Build from Source
 -----------------
 1. Clone the repository to the local machine
-2. With XCode, use the following command to build:
+2. With Xcode, use the following command to build:
 `$ xcodebuild /PATH/TO/PROJECT`

 References